drug-design/course/docs/chapters/protein-structure.md

 ### Membrane Proteins

-Another class of proteins includes proteins that are attached to biological membranes.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/membrane-proteins-5201b892'><i class='fa fa-play' aria-hidden='true'></i></button>Another class of proteins includes proteins that are attached to biological membranes.
 This unique class of proteins adapts its structural features according to the extent of interaction with the membrane.
 The figure describes the characteristic features of the seven transmembrane helix G protein coupled receptors (GPCRs), a family of membrane proteins that cross the cell membrane seven times.
 They represent an important group of pharmaceutical targets.

 ![](https://media.drugdesign.org/course/protein-structure/membrane_b1.12.6.png){: loading=lazy }